An Essay Featured In The Conflict of Mind by O.G. Rose

 To take it a step further, the fact that we’ve found a puzzle piece at all suggests there are other pieces that will fit together with it, even if we’re yet to find the other pieces (and even though it’s possible someone created a puzzle piece that doesn’t connect with anything at all).

 1.2 If we do have an idea of the puzzle-image we are looking to materialize, it is probably because a parent or authority figure told us what to look for, but there is always the possibility that the authority figure is wrong or trying to trick us.
-We have to live with that existential anxiety.
+We must live with the existential anxiety this realization might cause.

 1.3 The puzzle we are working on may not be a mere hobby (and probably isn’t if it involves authorities, for example): if we fail to put it together correctly, we probably believe there will be real consequences.
 We might lose our job, our country might fall apart, the National Debt might collapse, etc. There is imperative to put the puzzle together correctly.